 Law provides a grounding and basis for students to become an informed citizen.
-Our curriculum helps to develop Fundamental British Values of students by reviewing the rule of law, how key cases have helped to shape the English legal system and their impact on society.
-Through studying Law students also develop individual liberty and mutual respect for an awareness of others.
-Our curriculum also enables our students to review different viewpoints from individuals and make informed decisions based on evidence, leading to many careers within the field of law such as legal clerks, barristers or becoming a judge.
+Our curriculum helps to develop the British values of students by reviewing the rule of Law and how key cases have helped to shape the English Legal system and their impact on society.
+Through studying Law students also develop individual liberty and mutual respect of others and are able to identify how their decisions can influence decision making.
+Our curriculum also enables our students to review different viewpoints from individuals and make informed decisions based on evidence, leading to many careers within the field of Law such as legal clerks, barristers or becoming a judge.

 What will I study?